rerako/Unity-tripups-in-Godot/README.md

 TIPS:
+Tip 1:
-Tip 1: C# in Godot follows PascalCase format
+C# in Godot follows PascalCase format
 GDScript in Godot follows snake_case  format

+Tip 2:
-Tip 2: To translate certain method names from Godot documentation from GDScript(default language) to C# You would translate it like so: has_focus() -> HasFocus()
+To translate certain method names from Godot documentation from GDScript(default language) to C# You would translate it like so: has_focus() -> HasFocus()
 Tip3: Input and InputEvent are seperate classes for different input methods, easy to get mixed up.
-For the defaults control inputs you would use Input class
+For the defaults control inputs you would use Input class.
+Tip4:
-Tip4: How to check input mappings and built in actions: Project(top left tab) -> Project Settings -> Input Map -> built in actions (top left toggle of mini window )
+How to check input mappings and built in actions: Project(top left tab) -> Project Settings -> Input Map -> built in actions (top left toggle of mini window )